 If you don't need the income stream your annuity can provide, it can pass to your beneficiaries outside the probate process (although the proceeds will be taxable to them).

-The combination of surrender charges and a possible 10% penalty means an annuity must be viewed as a long-term investment.
+The combination of surrender charges and a possible 10% penalty means that you may want to view an annuity as a long-term investment.